Goals for Second- and Third-Year Graduate Students

 Procedures and Guidance on Field Course Selection

-- Students are advised to seek guidance from faculty members who might be their future advisor or thesis committee members on the appropriate choice of field courses that will prepare them for doctoral research.
+- Students are advised to seek guidance from faculty members who might be their future advisor or thesis committee members on the appropriate choice of field courses that prepare them for doctoral research.

-- With the exception of courses in Economic History, students should receive a letter grade at the end of the quarter in which they register for a course.
+Except for courses in Economic History, students should receive a letter grade at the end of the quarter in which they register for a course.
 Please see the department’s policy on incomplete grades.